rfofrich/Company-specific-transition-risks-in-the-global-power-sector/README.md

-# Company-specific transition risks in the global power sector
+# Ownership of power plants stranded by climate mitigation

-This repository contains scripts and a subset of data used in the manuscript: "Company-specific transition risks in the global power sector."
+This repository contains scripts and a subset of data used in the manuscript: "Ownership of power plants stranded by climate mitigation."

 ## System Requirements